Chen Wen-chen: Memorials

 Carnegie Mellon and National Taiwan University have both held memorial services on the anniversary of Chen's death.
 Chen's father tried to set up a scholarship in Chen's name, but was denied permission by the government.

 A memorial to Chen was officially inaugurated on February 2, 2021 on the National Taiwan University campus, the culmination of an effort initiated in 2011 when the Dr. Chen Wen-chen Foundation sent a letter to the president of the university requesting the creation of the memorial.
 The letter never received a response, but it was brought up the next year at a student assembly meeting, where it was referred to the Gallery of NTU History.
 In 2014, students at NTU successfully lobbied to rename the campus square where Chen's body was found as a memorial space, and a design contest was held in 2016 to increase student and public awareness of Chen's death.
 As construction was to begin on the memorial in 2019, NTU president Kuan Chung-ming withdrew the university's half of the funds for the memorial, but the Foundation along with NTU student groups and mathematics department were able to raise sufficient funds ($11 million NTD) in the next three months.
 The university ended up agreeing to provide $1 million NTD in February 2020, and construction began in July 2020.
 On June 19, 2021, NTU faculty, staff, and student representatives voted and approved a proposal to include a plaque commemorating Chen at the memorial site.

+The memorial at National Taiwan University is in front of the staircase where Chen's body was found.